Equine Health Alert

 Recommended Biosecurity Measures for Shows with Out of State Horses

 - Participants, when possible, should arrive at the event with a health certificate (certificate of veterinary inspection) issued within 72 hours.
-California entry requirements for horses from a VSV affected state includes this statement "I have examined all the animals identified on this certificate within 14 days of shipment date and have found them to be free from signs of vesicular stomatitis virus (VSV).
-During the last 30 days, these animals have not been exposed to VSV nor located on a VSV confirmed or a VSV suspected premises."
+California entry requirements for horses from a VSV affected state includes this statement “I have examined all the animals identified on this certificate within seven (7) days of shipment date and found them to be free from signs of Vesicular Stomatitis (VS).
+During the last fourteen (14) days, these animals have not been exposed to VS nor located on a VS confirmed or a VS suspected premises.”

 - At time of arrival, inspect all horses from VSV affected states for blister like lesions in the mouth (tongue, lips), the nostrils, around the coronary band of the hooves, inner or outer ear.